• Skip to primary navigation

 Hand Making Pie Dough vs Food Processor Pie Dough

-While I find making pie dough in a food processor quick and easy, the end pastry just doesn’t have the flakiness of a hand made crust.
-A food processor tends to break the butter down far too much.
-Instead of surrounding the hazelnut size pieces of butter in flour, it breaks the butter pieces down and incorporates it into the flour.
-Layers of flakey goodness is achieved by layers or larger flat and chunky pieces of butter that are surrounded by flour.
+While I find making pie dough in a food processor quick and easy, and convenient (there’s a place for this), the end pastry just doesn’t have the flakiness of a hand made crust.
+A food processor tends to break the butter down far too much especially after adding the water.
+Layers of flaky goodness is achieved by layers of larger flat-chunky pieces of butter that are surrounded by flour.
 Taking time to hand make pie dough is truly worth the effort.

 Why Buttermilk?